Yogeshwarypl/Carbon_Emission_Pred_Complete_Model/README.md

 You can now access the app at http://localhost:8501

 ---
-##📈 Future Enhancements
+## 📈 Future Enhancements
 🔄 Add time-series forecasting (Prophet, ARIMA)

-🧠 Integrate SHAP explainability
+Integrate SHAP explainability

-🌍 Live data scraping from World Bank APIs
+Live data scraping from World Bank APIs

-📥 PDF report generation

 ---

 🤝 Contributions
 Contributions and pull requests are welcome!
 Please open an issue first for major changes.

+---

 📜 License
 This project is licensed under the MIT License.